jwarner3rd/SQL_Hospital_Database_Project/SQL/README.md

 **seed.sql**: A script to populate the database with initial data, allowing for testing and demonstration purposes.

-**procedures/**: Contains individual stored procedures.
+**Sored Procedures/**: Contains individual stored procedures.
 These files define specific actions or logic to be executed on the database, such as adding a new patient or updating medication records.

-**triggers/**: Contains individual SQL trigger files.
+**Triggers/**: Contains individual SQL trigger files.
 These files define automatic actions that occur in response to changes in the database, such as inventory updates after medication dispensing.